Cherreads

 Not her child.

 Her gaze remained fixed on the window, where moonlight filtered through sheer curtains.
-Applause echoed faintly from beyond the doors, yet her expression did not soften.
+The distant sound of celebration drifted through the palace, yet her expression did not soften.

 "She is gone?" the queen asked quietly.